friends-of-wp/developer-resources/README.md

 ## Plugin development in general

+- **[Plugin Handbook](https://developer.wordpress.org/plugins/)** - The Plugin Developer Handbook is a resource for all things WordPress plugins.
+Whether you’re new to WordPress plugin development, or you’re an experienced plugin developer, you should be able to find the answer to many of your plugin-related questions right here.
 - **[WordPress.org plugin directory](https://wordpress.org/plugins/)** - The official WordPress plugin directory.
 For every plugin developer it should be the goal to be listed in this directory as it is the number #1 source for plugin installations.
 - **[Detailed Plugin Guidelines](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/)** - The official WordPress guidelines for wordpress.org.
 It contains all rules for plugins relating the WordPress plugin directory.